Let’s talk about microwave ovens.

-The problem is many Americans don’t realize just how potentially dangerous cooking can be — and if you don’t think your small kitchen flame can really do that much harm, think again.
-Cooking fires in the U.S. cause an annual average of 430 deaths and $1.1 billion in direct property damage.
+The problem is, many Americans don’t realize just how potentially dangerous cooking can be — and if you don’t think your small kitchen accident can really do that much harm, think again.
+Cooking fires in the U.S. cause an annual average of 530 deaths and $1.1 billion in direct property damage.

-And while several different factors can cause these types of fires, there’s one piece of cooking equipment that’s often underestimated when it comes to its potential dangers: the microwave.
+And while several different factors can cause these types of fires, microwave ovens are often underestimated when it comes to their potential dangers.

 In order to help you stay safe — and keep your kitchen from going up in flames — here are some reminders about how to properly use your microwave.